 15 mm: Patients with no risk factors (who typically should not be tested)

-Results can be falsely negative, most often in patients who are febrile, elderly, HIV-infected (especially if CD4 count is < 200 cells/μL), or very ill, many of whom show no reaction to any skin test (anergy).
+False-negative TST results can occur, most often in patients who are febrile, older, HIV-infected (especially if CD4 count is < 200 cells/mcL [0.2 x 109/L]), immune-suppressed because of a disorder or use of certain drugs (eg, corticosteroids, certain biologic immune modulators, certain cancer drugs), or very ill.
+Many of these people show no reaction to any skin test (anergy).
 Anergy probably occurs because inhibiting antibodies are present or because so many T cells have been mobilized to the disease site that too few remain to produce a significant skin reaction.

-The IGRA is a blood test based on the release of interferon-gamma by lymphocytes exposed in vitro to TB-specific antigens.
+The IGRA is a blood test based on the release of interferon gamma by lymphocytes exposed in vitro to TB-specific antigens.
 Although results of IGRAs are not always concordant with TST, these tests appear to be as sensitive as and more specific than TST in contact investigations.
-Importantly, they are often negative in patients with remote TB infection.
-Prior BCG vaccination does not cause a false-positive test result on IGRA, unlike on TST.
+Unlike the TST, prior BCG vaccination does not cause a false-positive test result on IGRA, but repeat TST testing itself can cause low-level positive IGRA results.
+Like the TST, IGRAs do not distinguish active from latent TB and although lymphocyte hypersensitivity occurs in both conditions, because in vitro lymphocyte stimulation with TB antigens is brief, IGRAs are thought more likely to reflect recent (sensitized circulating lymphocytes) rather than remote (sensitized memory lymphocytes) TB infection.
+Therefore, IGRAs are thought to better correlate with a risk of reactivation compared to the TST.

-In immunocompetent patients with drug-susceptible pulmonary tuberculosis, even severe disease with large cavities, appropriate therapy is usually curative if it is instituted and completed.
+In immunocompetent patients with drug-susceptible pulmonary tuberculosis, even severe disease with large cavities, appropriate, drug susceptibility test–directed therapy is usually curative if it is instituted promptly and completed.
 Still, TB causes or contributes to death in about 10% of cases, often in patients who are debilitated for other reasons.
 Disseminated TB and TB meningitis may be fatal in up to 25% of cases despite optimal treatment.
+In addition, there is substantial morbidity resulting from residual tissue damage (lungs especially, but any organ) remaining after bacteriological cure.
+Tissue damage often results from the immune response to infection, most dramatically in the immune reconstitution inflammatory syndrome Immune reconstitution inflammatory syndrome (IRIS) Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (IRIS), but is increasingly recognized in advanced cases of TB, where TB-induced inflammation can lead to, for example, chronic respiratory insufficiency, upper airway stenosis, constrictive pericarditis, and skeletal deformities.

-TB is much more aggressive in immunocompromised patients and, if not appropriately and aggressively treated, may be fatal in as little as 2 mo from a patient's initial presentation, especially with MDR-TB.
+Although immune-induced tissue damage is a major problem, the lack of an immune response is an even greater problem.
+TB progresses more rapidly and more extensively in immunocompromised patients and, if not appropriately and aggressively treated, can be fatal in as little as 2 months from a patient's initial presentation, especially with multidrug-resistant TB (MDR-TB).
 However, with effective antiretroviral therapy (and appropriate anti-TB treatment), the prognosis for patients with HIV infection, even those with MDR-TB, may approach that of immunocompetent patients.
-Poorer outcomes should be expected for patients with XDR-TB because there are so few effective drugs.
+Poorer outcomes have occurred in patients with extensively drug-resistant TB because of less effective treatment, but this is rapidly changing as new regimens address highly drug-resistant TB.

 Measures to prevent transmission, sometimes including respiratory isolation

-Most patients with TB can be treated as outpatients, with instructions on how to prevent transmission usually including
+Depending on the degree of illness and social circumstances, most patients with TB can be treated as outpatients.
+Instructions on how to prevent transmission usually include

 Staying at home